-SEEP Members will chair 20 engaging Peer Learning Sessions around the conference's four technical tracks.
-The technical tracks were created by the Advisory Committee and responds directly to our members' work in financial inclusion, fragile and conflict-affected environments, women's economic empowerment and the application of data.
-Sessions in each of the tracks may be cross-cutting, representing dynamic and relevant issues related to multiple tracks.
+SEEP Members chaired 20 engaging Peer Learning Sessions around the conference's four technical tracks.
+The technical tracks were created by the Advisory Committee and respond directly to our members' work in financial inclusion, fragile and conflict-affected environments, women's economic empowerment and the application of data.
+Sessions in each of the tracks were cross-cutting, representing dynamic and relevant issues related to multiple tracks.

-This track will explore both proven and innovative strategies to develop resilience in financial systems, communities and households, and will look at products, services and technologies that help households and enterprises better mitigate risks associated with climate variability, illness and disease, political instability, and conflict.
+This track explored both proven and innovative strategies to develop resilience in financial systems, communities and households, and looked at products, services and technologies that help households and enterprises better mitigate risks associated with climate variability, illness and disease, political instability, and conflict.

 Using Innovative Strategies to Build Resilient Savings Groups